-The banner identifies your site as an official website of the United States government and helps visitors understand how to tell that it is official.
+The banner identifies official websites of government organizations in the United States.
+It also helps visitors understand how to tell that a website is both official and secure.

 When to use the banner component